aws-samples/shopfloor-connectivity/docs/targets/aws-msk.md

 ### ProviderProperties
 Map of provider properties used to create the Kafka producer

+Additional configuration properties for the Kafka producer client.
+These properties will be passed directly to the underlying Kafka producer instance.

 **Type**: Map[String,String]

 Default is an empty map

 A description af producer options can be found in the Kafka documentation

 The following properties are set by the adapter